-If your dog or cat is looking a bit overweight, or showing one or more symptoms of obesity, you'll want to get your beloved pet back to a healthy weight as quickly and efficiently as possible.
+If your dog or cat is looking a bit overweight or showing one or more symptoms of obesity, you'll want to get your beloved pet back to a healthy weight as quickly and efficiently as possible.
 Finding the right weight loss dog food like Hill’s Science Diet dog food or Science Diet cat food can be as important as portion control and exercise.

 By choosing the right foods from popular dog food brands according to the diet chart for dogs to help your pet maintain their muscle mass during weight loss, you’ll help increase their capacity to burn fuel.
 This is because muscle burns more calories than fat tissue does.

 These 6 great ingredients will actually boost your pet’s metabolism, and help their body to burn fat:

 This amino acid, which is typically made by the body, can be useful during weight loss.
 Not only can it help burn fat, but more importantly it helps your pet maintain their lean body mass during weight loss.
 This is especially true for cats.
 To add to your pet’s natural production of L-carnitine, look for supplements that will:

 A useful isoflavone found in soybeans, genistein is like L-carnitine in that it may have the ability to help cats maintain a lean body mass.
 It may also help prevent fat deposits from forming in dogs.
 It’s been shown to help neutered, and spayed pets decrease their overall food intake, too, although these effects are short-term.
 Check with your vet to see if a supplement is appropriate for your pet.

 3. The Fiber Fill

 Feeding your pet foods that are higher in fiber content will dilute the calories in your pet’s diet while helping your pet to feel full.
 Since the fiber and calorie content across food brands differ quite a bit, it may be best to do your diet shopping within a specific brand of food to make sure the higher fiber food is actually lower in calories.